 Dr. Martin Luther King would, I think, be appalled at the analyst’s comments.
 Although King’s ‘Dream’ speech is the one most Americans are familiar with, there’s a letter that deserves equal attention.
 King wrote the letter from a Birmingham jail in April, 1963, to his “fellow clergymen” who were white.
 In the letter, the civil rights legend aimed to persuade those clergymen he didn’t aim to agitate as “an outsider,” and he built a patient, brilliant case for equality and integration.

 Like Griffin III, King was a Christian.
-The faith has been much maligned by many in the political class, but those who know history also know that Christianity has played a positive role in bringing about social changes based on what King called “the moral law or law of God.”
-Throughout his letter, King stressed brotherhood, saying he longed to hear white ministers declare, “[I]ntegration is morally right and…the Negro is your brother.”
+The faith has been much maligned by many in the political class, but those who know history also know that Christianity has played a positive role in bringing about social changes based on what King called “the law of God.”
+Throughout his letter, King stressed brotherhood.

 There King was in a jail in the most segregated city in the Deep South, and rather than spewing vitriol he chose to follow a moral path.
 He chose wisdom.